It's Easy to Enrol

 • Chemical: Changes in levels of certain chemicals eg: More light increases photosynthesis, which increases levels of sugar in the plant

-There are two types of chemicals involved both promoters & inhibitors.
+There are two types of chemicals involved both promoters and inhibitors.
 The promoters stimulate the process of flower induction.
 The inhibitors inhibit this inductive process.
 The promoters & inhibitors do not work together in a balancing interaction.
 They affect each other through an interference process.

 (eg: With Kalanchoe, short days produce promoters, but if more than one third of the days are long, sufficient inhibitors are produced to stop the affect of the promoters).